A&W Logo

 A&W Restaurants Logo

 The general appearance of the emblem has not changed.
-The color scheme has become closer to light brown tones: the main colors of beer, toasted buns, french fries, and chicken.
-This option is more in line with the restaurant menu.
-It is also very family-friendly, warm, and cozy.
+The color scheme became closer to light brown tones: the main colors of beer, toasted buns, French fries, and chicken.
+This option is more in line with the restaurant’s menu.
+Besides, it is very family-friendly, warm, and cozy.

 Font and Colors